Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to deploy the artifacts to on-premises servers.

-Solution: You deploy an Octopus Deploy server.
-You deploy a polled Tentacle agent to an on-premises server.
+Solution: You deploy an Octopus Deploy server. **You deploy a polled Tentacle agent to an on-premises server**.

 You add an Octopus task to the deployment pipeline.

 Does this meet the goal?

 * A. Yes
 * B. No

-Answer: B

 **Correct answer: A. Yes** ✅